Pre – Ramble – I Mean Amble.

 I print my iPad and traditional art with high quality, light fast inks; onto eco friendly, acid free matt paper, with an inkjet printer.
 The materials used for this print give it a permanence of approx: 100yrs behind glass, as stated by wilhelm-research.com – Epson DURAbrite ultra ink on Epson matte paper heavy weight paper.
 And on other papers, without glass, fade resistant up to 51+ years, as per this article: RedRiverPaper Premium Photo Inkjet Papers a series of test to simulate 51+ years of exposure,without glass

-I much agree with the quote a few paragraphs back, from “Fidelis Art Prints”.
+I much agree with the quote a few paragraphs back in section 2/, from “Fidelis Art Prints”.

 As well as having art for sale locally, I have some of my art available on this website, in my shop.